 Mergers and acquisitions present challenges to even the most seasoned leadership teams.
 Executing a strong and organized communications plan—one that delivers the right messages to the right constituents at the right time—can help a merger or acquisition go smoothly and establish unity and profitability.
-Yet, despite the best laid plans, change management is hard and you’re sure to encounter challenges along the way.
+Yet, despite the best-laid plans, change management is always hard and you’re sure to encounter challenges along the way.

 With all of the market consolidation over the last few years, especially in the photonics industry, we've seen a lot of different M&A strategies.
 Those who've realized the full potential of the deal have prioritized:

 - Internal communications - a clear plan and timeline that prioritizes employees need for information

 - Corporate positioning — defining the future company's value proposition

 - Cohesive go-to-market strategy — understanding current marketing and sales processes, addressing gaps, and implementing best practices for a robust and synchronized plan

 Here are just a few situations we’ve seen in recent years along with M&A strategies to help you through these changes.

 Challenge: Who should we involve in the merger or acquisition process and when?

 Solution: Create a transition team made of leaders who bring different perspectives to the table.
 Outside of the c-suite, HR, and IT, consider including managers in charge of engineering, sales, marketing, investor relations, and facilities.
 The sooner you create the team, the better off you’ll be as activities heat up.
 Their involvement will ensure a comprehensive roll-out plan and announcement schedule.
 Segment your audience and establish the timing.
 At a minimum, you will need announcement dates and times for employees, investors/stakeholders, suppliers, customers, prospects, and the public.
 Consider building a communications matrix of multiple channels for multiple stakeholders.
 It may sound obvious, but clear accountability and action items are critical — check out these best practices for effective meetings.